pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/spinnaker.md

 ### Pulumi

-This guide assumes you are using the default Pulumi Service [managed backend](https://www.pulumi.com/docs/intro/concepts/state/#backends).
+This guide assumes you are using the default Pulumi Cloud [managed backend](https://www.pulumi.com/docs/intro/concepts/state/#backends).
-To sign-up for a new Pulumi account, head over to the [Pulumi Service](https://app.pulumi.com/signup).
+To sign-up for a new Pulumi account, head over to the [Pulumi Cloud](https://app.pulumi.com/signup).
 The Pulumi Plugin for Spinnaker referenced in this guide supports specifying alternate backend URLs.

 ## Pulumi Stack And Branch Mappings